-Jastine lives with his father.
-At home, duties include carrying water, buying or selling in the market and caring for children.
+In his home, Jastine helps by buying or selling in the market , washing clothes and helping in the kitchen.
+He lives with his father.
 His father is employed as a church worker.
 There are 3 children in the family.

 Jastine lives in the hillside community of Morogoro Municipal, home to approximately 90,000 residents.
 Typical houses are constructed of cement floors, brick walls and corrugated iron roofs.
 The primary ethnic group and language is Lugulu.

 The regional diet consists of maize, beans and rice.
 Common health problems in this area include malaria, typhoid and HIV/AIDS.
 Most adults in Morogoro Municipal work as day laborers and earn the equivalent of $8 per month.
 This community needs secondary schools, vocational training centers, income generating activities, sanitation systems and hospitals.

 Your sponsorship allows the staff of Anglican Holy Trinity Student Center to provide Jastine with Bible teaching, health screening, medical treatment, personal hygiene education, field trips, recreational activities, school supplies and uniforms.
 The center staff will also provide meetings and HIV/AIDS awareness classes for the parents or guardians of Jastine.

 Tanzania, formed in 1964 when Tanganyika and Zanzibar merged, is East Africa's largest country.
 Tanzania displays great diversity, including a low-lying coastal belt, a highland plateau populated by rich wildlife reserves and the island of Zanzibar, a former spice center.
 It is also home to Kilimanjaro, Africa's highest mountain.
 The climate ranges from tropical to nearly temperate in the highlands.